PDLT-University-of-York/test-split-site/docs/panopto/lecture-capture.md

 !!! tip  "Pausing a recording"

-    Note that when paused a recording will continue but the paused segment will be automatically edited before the video is released to students.
+    Note that when paused, a recording will continue but the paused segment will be automatically edited before the video is released to students.
 You can retrieve the edited-out segment if required.

 ### Panopto system tray